- Varied integrations

 Smartsheet is cloud-based software that can be accessed from anywhere on the web.

 You can try Smartsheet at any time for free by signing up for a 30-day trial (no credit card required).
-If you decide to continue using the software after your trial period has ended, there are three different Smartsheet subscription options:
+All plans come with multiple work views, collaboration features, and mobile apps.
+If you decide to continue using the software after your trial period has ended, there are four different Smartsheet subscription options:

 - $14 per user per month (when paid annually)

 - Project view